 A Data Model is a graphical technique to construct your database that allows you to start with the big ideas.
 It provides a uniform framework for representing real-world entities and their attributes.
 These entities have been reduced to their most basic elements and are frequently linked in some way.
 Everything is expressed in a fairly straightforward manner, including entities, their properties, and relationships between things.
 Data models also assist you in describing how entity data is organized, stored, and queried.

 The Data Model gives us an idea of how the final system will look after it has been fully implemented.
 It specifies the data items as well as the relationships between them.
 In a database management system, data models are used to show how data is stored, connected, accessed, and changed.
 We portray the information using a set of symbols and language so that members of the organization may communicate and understand it.
+For more understanding on the different types of data models and all that they entail, take a look at this blog from our archives.

 Why Create a Data Model?